Erdos-Projects/fall-2025-harmonic-features-for-song-recommendations/README.md

 ### Decade

+We trained several models on our training set to predict decade by using 5-fold stratified cross validation with grid search hyperparameter optimization and found that the most accurate model was XGBoost with 50 estimators and a max depth of 4.
+The out-of-fold training and test set accuracies were 43.4% and 43.5% respectively.
+This was only marginally better than the out-of-fold training accuracy for all the other models tested and the baseline dummy classifier which predicts the most common decade only (42.7% accuracy).
+Given the hamronic features we came up with, it was not possible to use this dataset to predict release decade chord progression.

 ### Genre

 We explored many models for genre, particularly focusing on $n$-gram features, but surprisingly these features did not end up being predictive for genre as much as we hoped.
 Compared to a baseline dummy predictor for genre with 25% accuracy, models based on 3-grams, 4-grams, and 5-grams did no better than 27% accuracy.
 The "best" model, reaching 28% accuracy, was a random forest with depth 5, based on 8 holistic features: min_triad_ratio, maj_triad ratio, unique_chord_density, drone_ratio, and average_Noverlap for N=2,3,4, and 5.
 As best we can tell, predicting genre from chord sequences, even when considering harmonic equivalence, is not feasible.